iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.0.1/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.nj.gov.covidalert 2 reviews"/>
 </p>

+> For the elderly or those who cannot walk long distances, there is no information on which site is best; I am in category 1b.
+Everytime I search for a location.
+I am re-routed back to this site which I have already registered.<br> :date: __2021-01-26 23:12:35__

+> Deaths per day graph is corrupted for a while now.
+This needs to be fixed.<br> :date: __2021-01-24 15:37:29__

 > way too buggy<br> :date: __2021-01-07 20:09:36__

 > I work at a busy congenial store, and have had the app installed for a few months now.
 I find it really improbable no one infected with the app has walked into the store.<br> :date: __2020-11-17 17:23:10__